-With a passion for teaching, he is interested in how classroom response questions can be used to teach programming concepts effectively.
+With a passion for teaching, he is interested in how classroom response questions can be used to teach programming concepts effectively and overcome student misconceptions.
 His current research interest is in learning analytics, especially in investigating the insights that can be gained by applying data-mining techniques to student data.
 He is also interested in the various issues related to teaching and learning in higher education, including but not limited to assessment practices and learning design.

 He completed a PhD in computational materials science at the National University of Singapore in 2010, employing software tools to investigate the mechanical properties of Sn-based intermetallic compounds using density functional theory and molecular dynamics simulation.